sytelus/cifar_testbed/README.md

 * Doubling model size increases epoch time by 60-70% across batch sizes regardless of fp16 or fp32
 * fp16 reduces epoch time by 23-27%
 * Dali and torchdataloaders show similar performance overall even though dali loaders have much higher throughput
+* In memory random tensors vs cifar tensors have more than 2X difference!

 ## Work-In-Progress